 Exit Assessment due date: Students submit their Exit Assessment by the due date posted on the listserv and in the Canvas shell.
-Note: once students share their Exit Assessment for review in the Canvas shell and the deadline posts, it is considered the final submission and it will be graded.
+Note: once students share their Exit Assessment for review in the Canvas shell, it is considered the final submission and it will be graded.